 As a whole, returns provided by the Hedge Fund sector in the recent past have fallen below expectations, and have led to closer scrutiny by investors, especially around fee models.
 Hedge Fund firms will need to continue to differentiate themselves and show added value.
 We explore one particular area where Hedge Fund firms might look to in the future—that of impact investing.

 The alternatives sector is composed of large-scale users of asset servicers— those who provide back- and middle-office services.
-It is important for asset servicers to stay abreast of developments also to optimize the services they provide, and we have analyzed the key disruptive technologies facing the asset servicer community.
+It is important for asset servicers to stay abreast of developments also to optimise the services they provide, and we have analysed the key disruptive technologies facing the asset servicer community.

 In summary, like all parts of the investment industry, the alternatives sector faces a number of significant challenges—and opportunities.
 How long the sector continues to be considered “alternative” is a question for another day!